umd-dslam/docs/src/metadata/README.md

 # HDFS Metadata Management

-Namenode stores metadata such as a file/directory’s name, id, parent, children list, permission information and features, the number of blocks, number of replicas, a location of blocks, block IDs etc. This metadata is available in Namenode's memory for faster retrieval of data.
+Namenode stores metadata such as file and directory names, IDs, parents, children lists, permission information and features, # of blocks, block attributes, etc in memory for faster retrieval of data.
 The primary tasks of Namenode:

 - Managing file system namespace and client’s access to files;
 - Executing file system operations such as naming, closing, opening files/directories;